rudwo8134/Ontarioroomproject/README.md

   3. finish the room side-detail page
   4. add the filter design and catergory. need to fix working properly
   5. working on filter data depends on price
+  6. working on detail page. need to design